RishavVerma0/Task-Manager/README.md

 Backend
 	1. Navigate to the Backend Directory:

-• cd backend
+cd backend

 	2. Install Dependencies:
 Ensure you have Node.js installed.
 Then, run:

-• npm install
+npm install

 	3. Start the Backend Server:

-• npm start
+npm start

-	4. The backend server will be running on the specified port (default: 5000).
+The backend server will be running on the specified port (default: 5000).

 Frontend
 	1. Navigate to the Frontend Directory:

- • cd frontend
+cd frontend

 	2. Install Dependencies:
 Run the following command to install required packages:

-• npm install
+npm install

 	3. Start the Frontend Development Server:

-• npm run dev
+npm run dev

-	4. The frontend application will be running, accessible via the development server URL (default: http://localhost:5173).
+The frontend application will be running, accessible via the development server URL (default: http://localhost:5173).

+Running Both Backend and Frontend Simultaneously

-To run both backend and frontend simultaneously, follow these steps in separate terminal windows:
+To run both the backend and frontend, open two terminal windows and execute the following commands:
-		For the backend:
+	•	Backend:

-• cd backend
+cd backend
-• npm start
+npm start

-		For the frontend:
+	•	Frontend:

-• cd frontend
+cd frontend
-• npm run dev
+npm run dev

 Approach and Thought Process

 The development of the Task Manager followed a structured approach:
-	•	Requirement Analysis: Identified the core functionalities required for task management, including creating, reading, updating, and deleting tasks.
+	•	Requirement Analysis:
+Identified the core functionalities required for task management, including creating, reading, updating, and deleting tasks.
+	•	Design:
-	•	Design: Crafted a simple and intuitive user interface to ensure ease of use.
+Crafted a simple and intuitive user interface to ensure ease of use.
 	•	Development:
 	•	Backend: Implemented using Node.js and Express.js to handle API endpoints and data management.
 	•	Frontend: Built with modern JavaScript frameworks for dynamic UI rendering.
+	•	Testing:
-	•	Testing: Conducted thorough testing to identify and fix bugs, ensuring a smooth user experience.
+Conducted thorough testing to identify and fix bugs, ensuring a smooth user experience.

 Tools Used
 	•	Backend: